 The dragon’s corpse was then removed from the city on four ox-driven carts and thrown into a field.
 The king offered George money, but he refused it and told the king to give it to the poor instead.
 A church was established in Silene and the waters of a fountain there are said to have power to heal the sick.

 de Voragine talks about George’s virtues in The Golden Legend:

 George is said of geos, which is as much to say as earth, and orge that is tilling.
 So George is to say as tilling the earth, that is his flesh.
 And S. Augustin saith, in libro de Trinitate that, good earth is in the height of the mountains, in the temperance of the valleys, and in the plain of the fields.
 The first is good for herbs being green, the second to vines, and the third to wheat and corn.

 Thus the blessed George was high in despising low things, and therefore he had verdure in himself, he was attemperate by discretion, and therefore he had wine of gladness, and within he was plane of humility, and thereby put he forth wheat of good works.

 Verdure means freshness.
 This is the virtue of chastity.
 To be attemperate means to be tempered.
 This is the virtue of temperance.
 The author also says that George was humble.
 According to de Voragine, the name George (geos — orge) also means tiller of the earth which associates the Saint very closely with the virtue of humility because the word humility comes from the Latin word humus, meaning soil or dirt.
-George was chaste, temperate and humble, but it is his example of fortitude which is most impressive.

 On February 24, 303, Emperor Diocletian ordered that every Christian soldier in the Roman army would be made to offer sacrifices to pagan gods.
 When George learned of this he freed his slaves, gave away all of his wealth to the poor and confronted Diocletian.
 George’s preparatory actions tell us that he was aware that what he was about to do would get him killed.